CrediBook gets $1.5 million to help Indonesian retail wholesalers digitize their finances – TechCrunch

 Some other startups serving Indonesian SMEs include BukuKas and BukuWarung, two digital bookkeeping apps for small B2C businesses like neighborhood stores and restaurants (both have also recently raised funding).
 Moka and Jurnal, meanwhile, are used by larger companies.
 CrediBook is carving out a niche for itself by serving small-to-medium sized B2B businesses in the retail sector, including wholesalers.

-Co-founder and chief executive officer Gabriel Frans told TechCrunch that the company is close to profitability and currently has more than 500,000 customers, who use the app for bookkeeping, tracking orders from retailers and digital payments.
+Co-founder and chief executive officer Gabriel Frans told TechCrunch that the company is moving toward a profitable business model and currently has more than 500,000 customers, who use the app for bookkeeping, tracking orders from retailers and digital payments.
 CrediBook also works with financial services provider PayFazz, one of its seed investors, to provide financing to SMEs.

 Frans said CrediBook plans to add more features, including online invoicing, to create an end-to-end platform like Tel Aviv and New York-based B2B payment startups Melio, which announced a round of funding this week that brought its valuation to $1.3 billion.
 “We are digitizing not only the bookkeeping, but also the invoicing and payment processing,” Frans said.